thejezzi/conway.nvim/README.md

   opts = {
     on_char = '*',  -- Character used for active cells
     off_char = ' ',  -- Character used for inactive cells
+    read_off_char = ' ' -- Off state character to read from
     update_interval_ms = 100,  -- Update interval in milliseconds
     chance = 0.5,  -- Probability for cells to be alive in the initial random pattern },
 }
 ```

 ## ▶️ Usage